4GeeksAcademy/master-javascript-programming-exercises/exercises/067-isEitherEvenAndLessThan9/README.md

 # `67` isEitherEvenAndLessThan9

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "isEitherEvenAndLessThan9".
+Write a function called `isEitherEvenAndLessThan9`.

-Given 2 numbers, 'isEitherEvenAndLessThan9' returns if any of the parameters ar even or if both are less than 9.
+Given 2 numbers, `isEitherEvenAndLessThan9` returns if any of the parameters ar even or if both are less than 9.

 ```Javascript